-Make life easier by utilizing the Accessibility Shortcut on iOS
+Make life easier with the Accessibility Shortcut and Back Tap gestures

 - Color Filters: Changes the color layout of the screen for those with color blindness.

-- Full Keyboard Access: Allows you to navigate iOS interface without using touch input.
+- Full Keyboard Access: This allows you to navigate the iOS interface without using touch input.
 A physical keyboard is required to use this feature.

+- Increase Contrast: This will increase the contrast of visual elements screen, making it easier to see and read text.

+- Left/Right Balance: This turns on your custom audio balance setting if you have one set up.
+For example, if you want more sound on the left or right side of your earbuds or headphones, you'll want to adjust that audio balance.
+Turning this off will go back to the default setting.

-- Magnifier: Triggers a camera style viewfinder with sharp zoom controls so you can see small text.
+- Magnifier: Triggers a camera-style viewfinder with sharp zoom controls so you can see small text.
 You will need to have Magnifier enabled to have this option available.

+- People Detection: With People Detection, your iPhone 12 or iPhone 13 uses Machine Learning with the LiDAR scanner to determine if an object in the camera is a person or not a person.
+You'll receive audio feedback to help you determine how far away or close a person is to you.

+- Reduce Motion: This turns on the Reduce Motion setting, which reduces motion in the user interface, including the parallax with app icons.
+This can also help conserve some battery power.

 - Reduce White Point: Reduces the intensity of bright colors for those with sensitivities or color blindness.